openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Sequencial.md

   3. print "apres".

 Then, the value of its second output is returned to the "pitch" input of the chord-seq.

 Note that without print, the Listener wouldn't display the values the outputs of sequence.
 These values can be returned with an individual evaluation of each output.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)